gvonsem/SampleProduction/README.md

 # SampleProduction
 Scripts for private MC production with crab3.
 Based on [repository](https://github.com/clelange/QStarProduction) of Clemens Lange.
+The production is based on configuration files that can be obtained via the cmsDriver commands that can be obtained from the official dataset production [MCM](https://cms-pdmv.cern.ch/mcm/) database and custom hadronizer fragments.

 ## setup